securityDAO/proposals/wagmi/secdao-2.md

 @barton: 1, @logan: 1, @olena: 1, @tom: 1, @paul: 1
 - drives legal structures for various jurisdictions
 - handles defense / offense expenses
+- attorneys have veto power over all proposals

 ### ring-fellow-travelers - 100 points
 (educational, never more than $1k equiv, everyone starts with `weight: 1` - every new member starts with ability to experiment with low stakes)
 - the first rung of interaction with the DAO - newcomers